GrigLars/radxa_e20c_packet_sniffer/README.md

 sudo vim /etc/sysctl.conf   # uncomment the ipv4.ip_forward = 1
 sudo sysctl -p
 ```
-Now we;'re ready.
+Now we're ready.
 I had to do this via the serial console, because the IPs on the interfaces are about to go bye-bye.
 ```
 # Connect the two pieces ot the bridge together - note, this will hang up .99 and .101, so be on serial port?
 sudo nmcli con up bridge-slave-enp1s0